pruthakjoshi/pruthakjoshi/README.md

-Hi, I am Pruthak Joshi, a fourth year Dual Degree (B.Tech. + M.Tech.) student in Mechanical Engineering at Indian Institute of Technology Bombay.
+Hi, I am Pruthak Joshi, a Dual Degree (B.Tech. + M.Tech.) graduate in Mechanical Engineering from Indian Institute of Technology Bombay.
 My specialization is Computer Aided Design and Automation.

 My interests lie in the field of robotic systems design.
 I am the team leader of IITB Mars Rover Team, consisting of about 40 members from various departments and study programmes at IITB.